 He stared at it for a good five minutes, took out a little book where he took notes in clearly writ Elder Futhark.
 At that point, both of us were fluent.

 “Shit, man,” he said.
-“Says here you’re probably gonna die when you’re forty or so, or you live another forty years.
+“Says here you’re probably gonna die when you’re forty or so, or you live another twenty or thirty years.
 There’s, like, a massive break, which means there’s a choice you’re gonna have to make.”

 “Between what?”
 I asked.